 The individuals that LMF offers lessons and training to are often youth who could not continue with formal education, or adults with music talent that are lacking access to training and equipment.

 - Local primary and secondary schools, and institutions (such as universities, technical colleges)

-- Children’s homes and development centers (such as orphanages, compassion centres, etc.)
+- Children’s homes and development centers (such as orphanages, women’s refuge groups compassion centers, etc.)

 - Religious communities

 The majority of our on-site trainings and visits are to Churches in Uganda since music is such an important part of worship and celebration of faith.